QuecPython/qpy-vscode-extension/README.md

 * `closeConnection` - Closes currently open connection
 * `qpy-ide.clearTerminal` - Clears active terminal

+## Flashing Firmware
+It is possible to flash firmware using built-in activity bar `QuecPython`.
+Steps for flashing are:
+* Select firmware from the PC file system
+* Click `Flash` button

+**NOTE**: When flashing EC600U modules, there will be a pop-up window promting you to confrim firmware flashing.

 ## Known Issues

 * There are cases that carret `'>>>'` does not appear on boot-up, if that happens, press `ENTER` key.
 * There are cases when file system does not appear on boot-up, if that happens, please manually refresh the file system tree view.

 ## Release Notes
+## 1.0.4
+- Added support for EC600U modules
+- Added support for firmware flashing for EC600U modules
+- Improved stability for file system tree view
 ## 1.0.3
 - Added support for EC600S_CNLA and EC600S_CNLB
 - Added firmware flashing feature for supported modules